Nothing Records: Autechre

 Autechre arrived at Nothing via a licensing deal with their UK label, Warp Records, as part of a package which also included Warp acts Squarepusher and Plaid being picked up by the label.
 Autechre is the duo of Rob Brown and Sean Booth of Greater Manchester, England.
 Their sound was considered pioneering within the electronic music scene, with their early work rooted in techno, house, electro and hip hop, while their later efforts ventured into more experimental soundscapes.
 At the time, Warp was emerging as one of the premier labels for electronic music, with many of their acts being licensed to esteemed labels in the US, such as Sire (Aphex Twin, Jimi Tenor), Matador (Red Snapper, Two Lone Swordsmen) and Wax Trax!
 (Nightmares On Wax, Autechre).
 These licensing deals, in addition to Warp's highly acclaimed Artificial Intelligence series, in which Autechre participated, would help cement both Warp Records and their rosters' global presence and influence.
 Nothing Records became the next in this revered line of labels to collaborate with Warp, after Nothing label-mate Jack Dangers of Meat Beat Manifesto claimed to have introduced many of the Warp acts' music to Trent Reznor.

 Prior to their arrival at Nothing, much of Autechre's back-catalog had seen release through Wax Trax! / TVT, in a similar licensing deal with Warp, which saw the US release of their EP, Basscad.EP, as well as their albums Incunabula, Amber and Tri Repetae++, the latter of which was packaged as a double-disc set to include their Anvil Vapre and Garbage EPs.
 After the licensing deal with Wax Trax! lapsed, Autechre released their Chiastic Slide album, which did not receive US release at the time.

 By 1998, Autechre had completed their fifth album, LP5.
-Upon being picked up by Nothing Records, Autechre's Sean Brown commented on the advantages of being on a major label, stating "It's really interesting working with him (Trent Reznor).
+Upon being picked up by Nothing Records, Autechre's Sean Booth commented on the advantages of being on a major label, stating "It's really interesting working with him (Trent Reznor).
 It's a learning exercise as much as anything.
 I don't know what's going to happen with it (being on Nothing Records).
 It's a long time going and it's like after that, whatever, if someone comes along and offers you a ridiculous amount of money.
 It's much more than we needed, but it's like it's turned out really useful, because we've managed to get everything going."